 Patch management can quickly become complex with all the different vendors, systems, and platforms deployed throughout modern organizations.
 Here are five common patch management challenges you should know:

-• Detection of available patches: To deploy a patch, you have to know it is available.
+- Detection of available patches: To deploy a patch, you have to know it’s available.
 That means manually or automatically checking for patches.
 It also means your asset management practices, such as maintaining an up-to-date asset inventory, will directly impact your patch management capabilities.

-• Deployment: Updating a single server is easy enough.
+- Deployment: Updating a single server is easy enough.
 But what about a fleet of servers?
 Or network devices from a mix of vendors?
-Scaling patch deployments can quickly become complex without the right tooling.
+Scaling patch deployments can quickly become complex without the right tools.
+Automated patch management software can simplify this process by automatically downloading the latest patches from vendors and rapidly deploying them across multiple systems.

-• Failures and new issues: Patches aren’t foolproof and can create their own problems.
-Therefore, teams should have a plan to test patches before production rollout (at least for critical systems) and a mechanism to roll back changes if things don’t go according to plan.
+- Failures and new issues: Patches aren’t foolproof and can create their own problems.
+Therefore, teams should have a standard patch management process that includes testing requirements before production rollout (at least for critical systems) and the procedure for rolling back changes if things don’t go according to plan.

-• Visibility: Making informed decisions about patch management requires quality data.
-Often, no single view or report provides an overview of patch status throughout an environment, which can lead to blind spots, errors, and systems going unpatched.
+- Visibility: Making informed decisions about patch management requires quality data.
+Often, no single view or report provides an overview of patch status throughout an environment, which can lead to errors.

 What are the best practices for patch management?